GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 15 yards

-**Effect**: You create an entity of immense psychic energy at a point you designate withon range.
+**Effect**: You create an entity of immense psychic energy at a point you designate within range.
 Choose one of your senses, the entity produces stimuli as appropriate to that sense as you choose.
 Any non-mindless creature within 15 yards of the entity must succeed an [Inte] save with a DV equal to the spellcheck or be dazed for a number of rounds equal to the spell's tier.
 Additionally, any creature within that reach which can perceive stimuli produced by the entity must succeed a [Will] save with a DV equal to the spellcheck result or be so overcome with fear that they have disadvantage on all checks, saves, and attack rolls until the spell ends.

 The spell lasts until the end of the next phase so long as the caster concentrates on the effect.
 If the spellcheck was a critical success it may continue for a total number of phases equal to the points of success so long as the caster is concentrating.

 **At Higher Tiers**: When cast at 4th tier or higher, for each tier beyond minimum, you may choose to either increase the range of the spell (and the reach of the entity) by 1 yard or increases the number of senses it can produce stimuli for.

 **Critical Failure**: You instead conjure a number of Kefalypors equal to half of the spell tier and a number of Nralls equal to half of the spell tier (round up).
-These creatures are all hostile towards your and seek your end.
+These creatures are all hostile towards you and seek your end.
 The kefalypors will prioritize you as food.

 #### Dragon's Breath

 **Minimum Tier**: 2

-**Casting Time**: 1 Action
+**Casting Time**: 1 action

 **Effect**: You spew forth a jet of flames out 2 yards in a line.
 It is up to 1 foot wide and equally tall.
 Anything in the area suffers a fire attack.
 Additionally, when you cast this, you may target an individual.
 You may choose to either impose advantage on the attack against that foe or have the spell produce an additional fire attack against them as you focus the flames towards them.